 Repetitive Motion Toolbox Talk

-Repetitive strain injury is general terminology used to describe the sensation of pain in muscles, tendons and nerves due to repeated movements, vibrations or being in continually uncomfortable and awkward postures.
-It is very common that these injuries are overlooked or just misunderstood as workers may believe that repetitive movements are merely tedious but cause no harm in the long term.
-However, this would be untrue as injuries can include ligament tears, trapped nerves, hand-arm vibration syndrome (HAVS) and tendonitis.
+“Repetitive strain injury” is general terminology used to describe the sensation of pain in muscles, tendons, and nerves due to repeated movements, vibrations, or being in continually uncomfortable and in awkward postures to conduct work.
+Workers may believe that repetitive movements are tedious but cause no harm in the long term.
+However, injuries can include ligament tears, trapped nerves, hand-arm vibration syndrome (HAVS), and tendonitis.

 Contributing Factors